SwitchCraftCC/sc-docs/src/rules.md

 <Rule rule="3.2">Exploiting duplication bugs (and bugs of a similar nature), including bugs in vanilla Minecraft, is not allowed.
 Exploiting duplication bugs intentionally for monetary gain is a permanently bannable offence with little to no chance of appeal.</Rule>
 <Rule rule="3.3">X-raying, wallhacking, etc. with texture packs or mods is not allowed.
 Plethora Block Scanners are allowed.</Rule>
 <Rule rule="3.4">Using hacked clients, hack mods, macro mods, macro software or macro hardware of any kind is forbidden.</Rule>
-<Rule rule="3.4.1">Using legitimate vanilla mechanics, ComputerCraft or Plethora to automate gameplay is allowed.</Rule>
+<Rule rule="3.4.1" sub>Using legitimate vanilla mechanics, ComputerCraft or Plethora to automate gameplay is allowed.</Rule>
-<Rule rule="3.4.2">No other automated activity is allowed, including Mineflayer bots, macro mods, macro/automation software, macro hardware, and any other tools or methods that may be used to automate Minecraft gameplay.
+<Rule rule="3.4.2" sub>No other automated activity is allowed, including Mineflayer bots, macro mods, macro/automation software, macro hardware, and any other tools or methods that may be used to automate Minecraft gameplay.
 This includes but is not limited to: chat-bots, auto-clickers, auto-fishers, auto-miners, and pathfinders.</Rule>
 <Rule rule="3.5">Using the world seed to predict generation is forbidden.</Rule>
 <Rule rule="3.6">Any bug found that has any potential to be exploited by other players, e.g. duplication bugs, spam bugs, claim bypass bugs, should be <b>silently</b> and <b>responsibly</b> disclosed <b>to a member of staff</b> and NOT shown/told to ANY other players while they are unpatched.
 Irresponsible disclosure of exploits may lead to an immediate mute or ban.</Rule>